PC-Admin/provision-servers/README.md

 This playbook configures 1 to N servers using either DigitalOcean or a Proxmox cluster, it also adds/removes the DNS records for each server automatically using CloudFlare.

-It also automatically configures ~/.ssh/config and ~/.hosts files to allow for an immediate SSH connection, so you can start working sooner!
+It also automatically adds new hosts to your known_hosts to allow for an immediate SSH connection, so you can start working sooner!

-I created it as a devops tool to speed up testing.
+It was created as a devops tool to help speed up testing.

 ## Prerequisites